 In an ideal scenario, the other person informs their insurance company, you submit your expenses, and the insurance company releases the payment for damages/medical treatment.

 However, things don’t always work out so smoothly which is why protecting your interests is important.
+For example, defendants may claim comparative negligence to reduce the extent to which they’re at fault.
 After you leave the scene of the accident, seek help for any physical injuries you experience.
 Pay a visit to your doctor or the emergency room even if you do not feel any obvious aches and pains as it may take up to a week for symptoms to appear.
 Keep a record of all your medical bills to provide copies to the at-fault party’s insurer.

 Next, contact your own insurance company to let them know what happened.
 In the event the other person’s insurance company denies responsibility, your own company will likely appreciate your effort of informing them before they launch their own legal challenge against the other company.